pywbem/pywbemtools/docs/settingsandconfiguration.rst

 entered.

-If hitting <TAB> or <TAB><TAB> when tab-completion is active returns nothing, either the word at the terminal cursor does is not matched with a possible target (ex. ``pywbemcli --name xxx<TAB>`` for pywbemcli connection name when there is no connection name that starts with ``xxx`) or there is no tab-completion (ex. for example for the class name in ``get class
+If hitting <TAB> or <TAB><TAB> when tab-completion is active returns nothing, either the word at the terminal cursor is not matched with a possible target (ex. ``pywbemcli --name xxx<TAB>``) for pywbemcli connection name when there is no connection name that starts with ``xxx`` or there is no tab-completion (ex. for example for the class name in ``get class
 <class-name>``)